Warsaw Christmas market | what to expect

 Not 1, but 2 Santas!

-Renaissance style buildings greet you upon arrival, its colours even more luminous in the sunlight.
+Renaissance style buildings greet you upon arrival, its colors even more luminous in the sunlight.
 The town hall was once the meeting place of representatives of guilds and merchants, as well as city fairs.

 While I recommend visiting during the day to fully appreciate the detail and architectural style, it’s much prettier at night.
 More people, both locals and foreigners, brave the cold to enjoy an outdoor beer, or grab something to eat.